Large Abdominal Hernias in Connecticut

 Large abdominal hernias can be repaired in one of two ways: laparoscopic or open surgery.
 The laparoscopic surgery is usually reserved for people who have had minimal prior abdominal surgery and have little scarring.
 It works best for small to medium sized hernias.
 However, for larger hernias, hernias that are recurrent, or in patients with many scars on their abdomen and multiple previous surgeries, the best and safest hernia repair is an open hernia repair.

-Often, the old scar from previous abdominal surgeries is widened, raised, and hypertrophic.
-This old scar is removed during the hernia repair to give a nicer and thinner scar after surgery.
-In addition, if there is extra lax skin of the lower abdomen, this can often be removed during the surgery as well.
+Often, the old scars from previous abdominal surgeries are widened, raised, and hypertrophic.
+These old scars can often be removed during the hernia repair.
+In addition, if there is extra sagging skin of the lower abdomen, this can often be removed during the surgery as well.
 The lower abdominal hanging skin is called a pannus and it is removed with a procedure called a panniculectomy.
 A panniculectomy scar is similar to an abdominoplasty (tummy tuck) scar and is usually hidden fairly well.

 There are many different kinds of mesh that can be used for abdominal hernia repairs.
 There are many safe meshes that have been used on tens of thousands of patients over many years.
 Of course there have been some meshes that have been recalled over the years, just like many products in medicine and everyday life.
 Dr. Jandali only uses the safest meshes that have never been recalled.
 One of the risks of using a synthetic mesh is that adhesions (scarring) can form between the mesh and the bowels.
 Also, there is a low risk of infection when any synthetic mesh is used, especially when a patient has risk factors for infection like diabetes, immunosuppression, obesity, steroid use, or smoking.
 New biologic meshes are now available that are made out of porcine (pig) skin.
 These have been processed and sterilized so that they can be used safely in humans.
 The biologic porcine meshes have a lower risk of adhesion formation and a lower risk of infection.
 They are used in patients at higher risk for wound infection or skin breakdown.